 Dandelion Geothermal starts at about $18,000 – $25,000 for a 3 – 5 ton heat pump system which includes all installation costs after state and federal incentives are applied.

-Zero down financing options are also available, starting at $150/month.
+Zero down financing options are also available.
 About half of our customers opt to finance the system and start saving right away.

 The price can increase based on additional complexity like zoning and electrical upgrades.
 Curious what other factors can impact the final cost?
 We put together the most comprehensive geothermal pricing guide on the internet.

 How much does it cost to replace a geothermal heat pump?

 An average geothermal heat pump costs between $1,500 to $2,500 per ton.
 While the precise heat pump size is dictated by the home’s heating and cooling needs, a standard single-family 2,000 square foot home usually requires a 5 ton heat pump ($7,500 to $12,500).